 You can subtly taste the pumpkin here, but it blends really well with the savory flavors going on.
 I don’t say this lightly, but this cheese sauce is incredible.
 For me though, the brown butter, sage, and pecan topping totally takes the cake (or in this case, the pasta ;) ) and makes this dish.

-This Pumpkin Mac and Cheese recipe is not only special, but also has a very fall/autumn feel to it.
-It would make a festive addition to your Thanksgiving, Christmas, or New Years table!
+This side dish recipe is not only special, but also has a very fall/autumn feel to it.
+It would make a festive addition to your Thanksgiving, Christmas, or even New Years table!

 Brown butter adds that special touch to so many things from waffles to cookies, cakes, sauces, soups, and everything in between.
 And since this is the time of year when we want to impress our guests with fabulous food that’s just a little bit more special than normal, the timing is perfect.